LinkedEarth/Pyleoclim_util/README.md

 pip install pyleoclim
 ```

+**Warning**: Some dependencies require an installation through Conda

 ### <a name ="quickstart"> Quickstart guide </a>

 1. Open your command line application (Terminal or Command Prompt).

+2. Install the two packages requiring an install through Conda:
+`conda install -c r rpy2`
+`conda install -c conda-forge basemap`

-2. Install with command: `pip install pyleoclim`
+3. Install the pyleoclim package with command: `pip install pyleoclim`

-3. Wait for installation to complete, then:
+4. Wait for installation to complete, then:

-    3a.
+    4a.
 Import the package into your favorite Python environment (we recommend the use of Spyder, which comes standard with the Anaconda package)

-    3b.
+    4b.
 Use Jupyter Notebook to go through the tutorial contained in the `PyleoclimQuickstart.ipynb` Notebook, which can be downloaded [here](https://github.com/LinkedEarth/Pyleoclim_util/tree/master/Example).

-4. Help with functionalities can be found in the Documentation folder on [here](http://linkedearth.github.io/Pyleoclim_util/).
+5. Help with functionalities can be found in the Documentation folder on [here](http://linkedearth.github.io/Pyleoclim_util/).

 ### <a name="req">Requirements</a>